abhinavk07/aws-ecs-fargate-demo/README.md

 All AWS resources are documented in more detail in the Terraform Code chapter.

-The demonstration uses a dedicated VPC for this demonstration.
+The demonstration uses a dedicated VPC.
 There are two public subnets for the Application load balancer (ALB) and two private subnets for the ECS infrastructure (in the diagram ECS and Fargate are depicted in the bigger AZ just for diagram clarity) in two availability zones.
 There is also a public subnet for the NAT infrastructure for ECS to pull public images.
 All subnets have a dedicated security group which allows only inbound/outbound traffic that is needed for the resources in that subnet.

 There is also an internet gateway for NAT, a S3 Bucket for ALB logs, an ECR for storing Docker images used by ECS and an IAM role for running the ECS tasks.

+# Deployment Instructions

+Install Terraform.
+Clone this project.
+Open console in [dev](terraform/envs/dev) folder.
+Configure the terraform backend (S3 Bucket and DynamoDB table as instructed in the dev.tf file).
+Then usual terraform init, get, plan and apply commands.

 # Terraform Code

-We are using [Terraform](https://www.terraform.io/) as a [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
-Terraform is very much used both in AWS and Azure side and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerfull and clear.
+I am using [Terraform](https://www.terraform.io/) as a [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
+Terraform is very much used both in AWS and Azure side and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.

 If you are new to infrastructure as code (IaC) and terraform specifically let's explain the high level structure of the terraform code first.
-Project terraform code is hosted in [terraform](https://github.com/tieto-pc/aws-small-demos/tree/master/aws-ecs-simple/terraform) folder.
+Project's terraform code is hosted in [terraform](https://github.com/tieto-pc/aws-small-demos/tree/master/aws-ecs-simple/terraform) folder.

 It is a cloud best practice that you should modularize your infra code and also modularize it so that you can create many different (exact) copies of your infra as you like re-using the infra modules.
 I use a common practice to organize terraform code in three levels: